Kattusite/DefenseOfMeridor/README.md

 * The error text is wrong when trying to select fewer than 5 pets for the next battle.
 * Selecting / Unselecting a pet causes the mission info to wiggle back and forth a little bit.
 * Selecting a pet technically redraws the grey "selected" overlay box a pixel too large, but it looks fine so I didn't bother to change it.
+* Images do not load at all from the jar file, instead they must load from a local folder named "MeriImages"

+## Programming QoL fixes
+* Better helper functions (e.g. for checking location / equality of pets)
+* toString() for MeriPet (and others)
+* Remove a whooooole lot of magic numbers and replace with constants.

 Dev Documentation